akaabdullahmateen/roadmap/stylesheet/concepts/index.md

 ### External style sheet

 External style sheet is a file with a `.css` file extension, linked through the `<link>` element.
 The `href` attribute of the `<link>` element contains the path to the file, and the `ref` attribute must be provided the `stylesheet` value.
-The `type` attribute should be skipped if the style sheet has `text/css` type, because user agents already assume this as the default value.
+The `type` attribute should not be provided if the style sheet has `text/css` type, because user agents already assume this as the default value.
 This is the recommended method of adding CSS to an HTML document, as a single style sheet can be referenced from multiple source documents, and the presentation is cleanly separated from the content.

 ```html
 <!DOCTYPE html>